donejs/donejs/docs/guide.md

 npm install place-my-order-assets --save
 ```

-Every DoneJS application consists of at least two files: A main template (`pmo/index.stache`) which contains the main template and links to the development or production assets and a `pmo/app.js` which is the main application file that initializes the application state and routes.
-Add `pmo/index.stache` to the project with the following content:
+Every DoneJS application consists of at least two files: A main template (in this case `pmo/index.stache`) which contains the main template and links to the development or production assets, and a main application file (`pmo/app.js`) that initializes the application state and routes.
+Create `pmo/index.stache` with the following content:

 ```html
 <html>